newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In New Mexico, either the court or the CSED usually adds interest for defaulters.
 This interest is normally estimated at 8¾% annually.

 The New Mexico CSED is the government agency that enforces child support payments.
 Interested persons who are due back child support payments should call their local CSED agency immediately.
-When applying for help, the individual should go to their office and the child support order to avoid any delays.
-Also, the concerned party should include details regarding payment history or lack of any.
+When applying for help, the individual should go to their office and the child support office to avoid any delays.
+Also, the concerned party should include details regarding payment history or a lack thereof.

 Are there New Mexico Statutes of Limitation on Child Support?

-In New Mexico, the law offers a statute of limitations of 14 years to collect back child support.
+In New Mexico, the statute of limitations for collecting back child support is 14 years.
 This deadline starts counting from the due date of each child support payment.
-Despite this lengthy time limit, most courts in the state endeavor to discourage any unreasonable delay when pursuing this payment.
+Despite this lengthy time limit, most courts in the state endeavor to discourage any unreasonable delay in pursuing this payment.

 disclaimer